|

 And she looked as if she was WITH The Doctor, one of his own people.
 They

 belonged together.
-And that was what she wanted.
-To look as if she belonged
+And that was what she wanted - to look as if she belonged

 with him.